 You can dance socially or if you are looking for a new challenge, you can take exams or hit the competition floor.
 Whichever way you do it, ballroom dancing is fun, a great way to relax, get fit and meet new people.

 Think you have two left feet? – well that’s OK because that’s all you need!
 No experience?
 Nervous?
 That’s what beginner classes are all about – putting you at ease and having you move around the floor like you’ve been dancing all your life.
-Adult beginner classes are held on Monday and Tuesday evenings, and Senior’s classes Friday mornings.
+Adult beginner classes are held on Monday and Tuesday evenings for Ballroom, Wednesday evenings for Rock ‘n Roll, and Friday mornings for Senior’s classes .

 Specially designed Children’s classes are held on Monday afternoons.